frnsys/port.py/README.md

 What this does is generate the necessary config files to host the site and restart `nginx` and `supervisor`.

+#### Syncing to a remote folder

+I work on my posts on my local machine, and when they are ready, I build them and then sync the local folder to my remote server which hosts the live site.

+There's a convenience command for doing this:

+    $ port sync <site name> <remote>

+For example:

+    $ port sync my_new_site user@mysite.com:~/my_site

 #### Unhosting

 If you want to "unhost" the site, you can just run: